Margin Base definition

 Margin Base means, as of any date of determination, the aggregate Asset Margin Base of all Purchased Mortgage Loans subject to a Transaction.

-Margin Base means the aggregate Recognized Value of all Purchased Loans subject to Transactions from time to time outstanding hereunder; provided, that the following limitations shall apply at all times:
+Margin Base means, at any time, the aggregate Recognized Value of all Purchased Loans subject to Transactions then outstanding hereunder.

 Margin Base.
 On any day, the aggregate Asset Value of all Purchased Assets plus principal payments on deposit in the Collection Account to the extent such amounts are not applied to reduce the Purchase Price under Section 2.8.